 SUNDAY SERVICE RULES

 1. Stay home if you are sick, or if you feel yourself to be at-risk.

 2. Social distancing requires 6 feet spacing except for people who live together.

-3. Reserve your place in advance by e-mail or phone; we have a 40 person limit
+3. Reservations are encouraged by e-mail or phone; we have a 40 person limit

 4. Enter and exit mindfully, following ushers’ guidance.